WipasAnanta/Data-Analyst-Portfolio/README.md

 **Tool**: Rstudio

+## Data Transformation
+**Link**: Data transformation

+**Goal**: Ask five question from NYCflight dataset.

+**Description**: The dataset contains data about flight, arrival time, departure time, and destination.
+A lot of aggregate functions such as summarise, sum, and mean were utilized to transform data into meaningful insight to answer my questions.

+**Skill**: R programming language, Data transformation, Aggregate functions

+**Tool**: Rstudio

+## Data Visualization in R Markdown
+**Link**: Data visualization in R markdown

+**Goal**: To create 5 visualization using mpg dataset in Rstudio.

+**Description**: MPG dataset in Rstudio was used to create a visualization from ggplot2 function to answer 5 questions and write in it R markdown file.

+**Skill**: R programming language, Data visualization, R markdown

+**Tool**: Rstudio

 ## Python
 ### Project: Average Learning Outcome Vs GDP Per Capita Analysis
 **Link**: Average Learning Outcome Vs GDP Per Capita